-LA JOLLA, CA—Computational Biologist Dr. Ferhat Ay has joined the La Jolla Institute for Allergy and Immunology as Institute Leadership Assistant Professor of Computational Biology in the Division of Vaccine Discovery, the Institute announced today.
+LA JOLLA, CA—Computational Biologist Dr. Ferhat Ay has joined the La Jolla Institute for Immunology as Institute Leadership Assistant Professor of Computational Biology in the Division of Vaccine Discovery, the Institute announced today.

 “Although Ferhat is still in the early stages of his independent research career, he has already demonstrated the originality and audacity that signal exceptional scientific talent,” says Mitch Kronenberg, Ph.D., president and chief scientific officer of the La Jolla Institute.
 “Without questions, his special scientific expertise and pioneering spirit will help catalyze the kind of trailblazing discoveries that deepen our insight into the elemental processes behind health and disease and pave the way for novel therapies.
 We are delighted to welcome him to the Institute.”